 to praise - oats - mealtime

 Praise oatmeal at mealtime.
-(What does that
+(What does that refer to?)

 - ena - aho - ot.